 Other articles in News Releases:

-- Cigna Corporation’s Third Quarter 2017 Earnings Release Details
+- Cigna Corporation’s Fourth Quarter 2017 Earnings Release Details

 - Cigna Corporation Announces Appearance at the 36th Annual J.P.
 Morgan Healthcare Conference

 - Cigna Acquires Brighter, a Leader in Digital Engagement of Health Care Consumers